Braves vs. Blue Jays Player Props Betting Odds

-Bookmakers have set player props for Bo Bichette, Ronald Acuna Jr. and others when the Toronto Blue Jays host the Atlanta Braves at Rogers Centre on Saturday at 3:07 PM ET.
+Player prop bet options for Bo Bichette, Ronald Acuna Jr. and others are listed when the Toronto Blue Jays host the Atlanta Braves at Rogers Centre on Sunday at 1:37 PM ET.

 Bet on this matchup or its props with DraftKings!